 Pearly Penile Papules | PPP

-Dr Kahlout shares his personal views and medical experience about Pearly Penile Papules (PPP) treatment in a series of clinic blogs.
+Dr Kahlout has been treating PPP since the mid 90’s.
+So much has changed since then.
+He’s seen technology evolving to modern safe effective treatments with lasers and plasma as well as SWD.
+He shares his personal views and medical experience about Pearly Penile Papules (PPP) treatment in a series of clinic blogs.
 To find out more please click one of the links below:

-While pearly penile papules, PPP pose no risk to a male’s physical health or sexual reproductive life, some men or their sexual partners may consider them aesthetically displeasing.
+While PPP pose no risk to a male’s physical health or sexual reproductive life, some men or their sexual partners may consider them aesthetically displeasing.
 They are found to be distressing psychologically.
-Having PPP does contribute to poor self-esteem.
-I see many men suffering from PPP commonly choosing not to have a partner due to those unsightly pearly penile papules.
+Having pearly penile papules does contribute to poor self-esteem.
+We see many men suffering from PPP deliberately choosing not to have an intimate partner due to those unsightly pearly penile papules.

 There are several medical ways to remove them.
 Like any elective medical procedure, there is always some risk of unexpected consequences, so only doctors with sexual medicine and surgical experience are advised to remove them.
-Such available treatments are performed by Dr Kahlout at Castleknock Cosmetic Clinic, Dublin.
+Pearly Penile Papule treatments are performed at Castleknock Cosmetic Clinic, Dublin.
 Dr Kahlout has considerable experience in sexual medicine.